markelld/ShakenorStirred/README.md

 ## Project Description

 This site consists of a catalog of classic coctails and Foxbar creations in two catagories Shaken or Stirred.
-The site has the functionality to get,post and cocktail recipes.
+The site has the functionality to get,delete and post cocktail recipes.

 ## Wireframes
 ![Wireframes](https://github.com/markelld/ShakenorStirred/blob/main/wireframes.png)